Algebraic Bethe ansatz approach to the correlation functions of the one-dimensional bosons with attraction: Representations for correlation functions

 Similarly to equation \eqref{SP1}, the sum in \eqref{expQ1-for} is taken over all possible partitions of the set $\bu$ into two disjoint subsets $\bu_{\so}$ and $\bu_{\st}$ and the set $\bv$ into two disjoint subsets $\bv_{\so}$ and $\bv_{\st}$, so that $\#\bu_{\so}=\#\bv_{\so}=N_{\so}$, $\#\bu_{\st}=\#\bv_{\st}=N_{\st}$, $N_{\so}+N_{\st}=N$, and $N_{\so}=0,\dots,N$.
 We also assume that $\Bomj_0(\emptyset,\emptyset|\beta)=1$ by definition.
 The function $r^{(1)}(z)$ is given by \eqref{rr}.

 As we noted above, in the case of general solutions of the ordinary and twisted Bethe equations $\bu$ and $\bv$, the sum over partitions \eqref{expQ1-for} generates a representation in the form of a multiple Cauchy-type contour integral \cite{KitMST05}.
-However, as we will see below, when calculating the correlation function of densities in the one-dimensional Bose gas with attraction at zero temperature, most of the terms in this sum turn out to be exponentially small in the $\vk L\gg 1$ regime.
+However, as we will see below, when calculating the correlation function of densities in the attractive Lieb--Liniger model at zero temperature, most of the terms in this sum turn out to be exponentially small in the $\vk L\gg 1$ regime.

 A similar representation exists for the generating function $\GFF_N(x;\bv,\bu)$

 The sum in \eqref{13new-Mk-act3} is taken over partitions of the set $\bu$ into two disjoint subsets $\bu_{\so}$ and $\bu_{\st}$ and the set $\bv$ into two disjoint subsets $\bv_{\so}$ and $\bv_{\st}$, however, restrictions for cardinalities of the subsets are different from ones in \eqref{expQ1-for}.
 Now $N_{\so}=\#\bu_{\so}=\#\bv_{\so}+1$, $N_{\st}=\#\bu_{\st}+1=\#\bv_{\st}$, and $N_{\so}+N_{\st}=N$.
 Thus, $0< N_{\so},\;N_{\st} <N$.
 We derive representation \eqref{13new-Mk-act3} in appendix~\ref{A-RGF}.